Traversio

 • metadata

-Traversio currently emits structured events for connection start/success/failure, authentication success/rejection, and wrapped operation failures on the stable public error paths.
+Traversio currently emits structured events for connection start/success/failure, auth-method discovery start/result, authentication success/rejection, and wrapped operation failures on the stable public error paths.

 SSHClientLogRecorder